 Laptop Friday is an opportunity to meet local business people and work, swap ideas or network in a friendly atmosphere over a coffee.
 If you work from home and spend a lot of time on your own it's a chance to get out and about while still keeping an eye on those important emails and tweets.
 There are new people almost every week and everyone is welcome.
 Just come along between 9.30am and 12 noon and introduce yourself to our organisers Nigel Knowlman and Louise Jenner.
 For more information visit the Laptop Friday Facebook page or contact Nigel Knowlman.

-The second Tuesday evening every month (except August) 7.30pm – 9.30pm at the Beehive, Montpellier Villas GL50 2XE
+The second Tuesday evening every month (except Race week and August) 7.30pm – 9.30pm at the Beehive, Montpellier Villas GL50 2XE

 For more information visit the Cheltenham Connect Facebook page or contact Belinda Wilson.

 DATES FOR 2020

 17th March (moved back a week for raceweek)

 At the recent AGM it was decided to refresh the format of our annual Connect Business Day.
 This will mean taking a break in 2019 - although keep your diaries open for another Autumn event - see below.

 One possibility is running a Connect Business Zone as part of the Gloucestershire Business Show at the Town Hall in May 2020.
 We hope working with the Business Show will allow more networking with bigger businesses as well as bringing our guest speakers to a wider audience.